scoopex/puppet-kitchen_template/README.md

  * Fork in on github, name it puppet-<projectname>
  * Clone the repo
+ * Rename the folder to the name of your project, "puppet-<your-project-name>
- * Replace al occurrences of the template name
+ * Replace all occurrences of the template name
    ```
    cd <project>
    PROJECT_NAME="$(basename $PWD|sed '~s,puppet-,,')"